burrowsdt/advent2023/README.md

   just as soon as I started to wrap my head around it, evaded me.
 BUT I learned that R has an `lcm()` function, which I would assume it did but never had good reason to try!

+- Day 9 - How on earth was this one so easy?
+Or did my skills magically grow overnight?
+(No, it was just easy.)